sadmanhsakib/Cache-Remover_BOT/README.md

 <h3>How to use?</h3>
 1. Download the GitHub repository.<br>
 2. Unzip the repository.<br>
-3. Replace line 14 of the main.pyw file, with the paths that you want to use.<br>
+3. Create a ".env" file in the same directory and open it. <br>
-4. Save and close the script.<br>
+4. Write 'PATH=""'.
+Add the paths inside the double inverted commas.
+Be sure to separate the paths with a comma(,) in between and ensure that there are no whitespaces. <br>
 5. Open the Task Scheduler.<br>
 6. Create a new task for the script.
 (Trigger can be whatever the user wants.
 But it's recommended to run this script at least once every day.)<br>